haddriax/UE4_TPS/README.md

 Solo project, made for improving on UE4.
 Only contains the C++ files.

+- This is an unfinished project, mostly made to improve my UE4 skills.
+I still might update it though.

 Some things I learned there :

 - Animation